PaulJWright/weird_salads/README.rst

 =========

 The Streamlit frontend is unfortunately lacking in features, particularly in error handling, as this was my first time using Streamlit (chosen as a simple frontend solution).
+Simple fixes would be to propagate the errors properly from the API endpoints, and add filtering functionality to create the reports

 > The working ordering system can be demonstrated by clicking an order, and checking the order reports page, which should display the UUID for the order.